Vishnu: Garuda

 Among Vishnu's primary mounts (vahana) is Garuda, the demigod eagle.
 Vishnu is commonly depicted as riding on his shoulders.
 Garuda is also considered as Vedas on which Vishnu travels.
 Garuda is a sacred bird in Vaishnavism.
 In the Garuda Purana, Garuda carries Vishnu to save the elephant Gajendra.

 Shesha

 One of the primordial beings of creation, Shesha, or Adishesha, is the king of the serpents in Hindu mythology.
 Residing in Vaikuntha, Vishnu sleeps upon Adishesha in a perpetual slumber in his form of Narayana.

 Vishvaksena

 Vishvaksena, also known as Senadhipathi (both meaning 'army-chief'), is the commander-in-chief of the army of Vishnu.

 Harihara

 Shiva and Vishnu are both viewed as the ultimate form of god in different Hindu denominations.
 Harihara is a composite of half Vishnu and half Shiva, mentioned in literature such as the Vamana Purana (chapter 36), and in artwork found from mid 1st millennium CE, such as in the cave 1 and cave 3 of the 6th-century Badami cave temples.
 Another half Vishnu half Shiva form, which is also called Harirudra, is mentioned in Mahabharata.

+Sister goddess

+There exist traditions of Vishnu having a sister goddess, including Durga, Draupadi (particularly as Krishna), in the Tamil mythology "the goddess" or Meenakshi.